 How Much Will It Cost To Set Up Shopify?

-You can set up Shopify in minutes with free 14-day trial version.
+You can set up Shopify in minutes with a free 14-day trial version.
 After the completion of the trial, Shopify provides you with different plans for different needs.
 Just select one that caters to your business requirements.

 What are the best Shopify alternatives?

-Shopify is a leading, if not the leading, ecommerce software platform but if you need to shop around and compare online store builders the best Shopify alternatives are Bigcommerce, 1ShoppingCart, 3dcart and Volusion.
+Shopify is a leading, if not the leading, e-commerce software platform but if you need to shop around and compare online store builders the best Shopify alternatives are Bigcommerce, 1ShoppingCart, 3dcart, and Volusion.

 Shopify offers a range of plans for starting your online store, from their Basic plan where you can sell with your own online store, Pro plan to take your business to the next level and their Unlimited plan where you get to experience the best of Shopify.
-For latest and most up to date prices visit Shopify’s website.
+For the latest and most up to date, prices visit Shopify’s website.

 People share their opinions about companies on Twitter each and every day.
 We monitor tweets about Shopify and apply a sentiment analysis algorithm that classifies these tweets as positive or negative.
 Every review is from a real person opinion.
-We use this information and output an approval rating score, which is based on real people, positive and negative, opinions about Shopify on Twitter
+We use this information and output an approval rating score, which is based on real people, positive and negative, opinions about Shopify on Twitter.

 Shopify Review on Twitter